graceboerner5-jpg/heart-monitor-redesign/signal-modeling.md

 ```

 ### (iv) Synthesize the Dirty Primary Channel Input
+This final step pulls both signals together to become a noisy heartbeat signal similar to what a real ECG electrode experiences.
+The final signal 'd' now contains both the heart signal and the muscle noise signal.
+The contamination factor allows for adjustment of the added muscle noise intensity.

 ```matlab
 alpha = 0.6; % Contamination factor (60% muscle noise intensity)